pydap/pydap/docs/developer_templating.rst

         output = renderer.render(template, context, output_format='text/html')
         return [output]

-(This is acutally a simplification; if you look at the code you'll notice that there's also code to fallback to a default renderer if one is not found in the ``environ``.)
+(This is actually a simplification; if you look at the code you'll notice that there's also code to fallback to a default renderer if one is not found in the ``environ``.)